 Suppose we claim that there is a reason to relieve some person's suffering.
 This reason is objective if it is a reason for everyone – for anyone who could relieve this person's suffering.
 I call such reasons agent-neutral. ...
 When I call some reason agent-relative, I am not claiming that this reason cannot be a reason for other agents.
 All that I am claiming is that it may not be (143).

 Thomas Nagel explicates the difference between agent-neutral and agent-relative reasons in a slightly different way:

-We can see how, then, special obligations would be understood by Parfit and Nagel as agent-relative reasons: my reason to take care of my friend by giving her encouraging words may not be shared by anyone else (even when in a position which makes it possible for her to do that), and the “form of the reason ... include[s] an essential reference to the person who has it” -- I have reason to give my friend encouraging words.
-Although some have challenged these ways of differentiating between agent-relative and agent-neutral reasons, the distinction in some form remains a useful way of talking about special obligations as opposed to, say, consequentialist reasons.
+Thus, special obligations would be understood by Parfit and Nagel as agent-relative reasons: my reason to take care of my friend by giving her encouraging words may not be shared by anyone else (even when in a position which makes it possible for her to do that), and the “form of the reason … include[s] an essential reference to the person who has it” – I have reason to give my friend encouraging words.

 Do we have such genuinely agent-relative special obligations?
 We can see the difficulty in accepting special obligations through another contrast, this one with natural duties as understood by commonsense morality.